Axelph237/Vega-Sector/- resources/Misc Ideas.md

 **Fold Weapons**
 Highly illegal, uses stitching.
 So uhm.
 Broken?

+## Tags

 **Throwables**
 Hit or miss rolls.
 Have two stats: `Power`, `Stability`.
 Handling dice default to `2d12` for throwables.

 For every failed point on the `Stability` check, the item is throw 5 feet farther from its intended destination (where determined by GM).

+When a throwable is thrown, it must then be retrieved by visiting the space it was thrown to.

 **Explosives**
 Explosive weapons resolve damage differently from other weapons.
 The number of dice an explosive weapon's `Power` has is proportionate to its area of affect. i.e. if its `Power` is `3d4`, it has a total area of affect of a 10 ((3 dice * 5 feet) - 5 feet for the directly hit square) foot radius.